Kedarnadhsharma/Docker.MultiApp_Configuration/README.md

 3. Data/Repository Layer -  This layer generally contains the logic to connect/perform the CRUD operations on the database.

 In the monolithic world all the 3 layers generally used to reside in the same solution and generally considered as a single unit of deployment.
 With the advent of Microserives these 3 layers will be delivered as 3 independent Microservices which can be developed using different technologies.

-In the monolithic world, the technical stack can be developed entire using Microsoft stack using ASP.NET MVC for Web Tier, ASP.NET Web API for API layer and SQL Server for database layer.
-However, in Microservices world Web Tier can be developr using Angular/React and API layer can be developed using Node.JS and database layer can be either a traditional RDBMS like SQL Server/Oracle or can be a NoSQL DB like MongoDB as well.
-Also in addition to this,   we can have additional layers like Caching as well.
+In the monolithic world, all the 3 tiers are generally developed using Microsoft stack using ASP.NET MVC for Web Tier, ASP.NET Web API for API layer and SQL Server for database layer.
+However, in Microservices world Web Tier can be developed using Angular/React, API layer can be developed using Node.JS and database layer can be either a traditional RDBMS like SQL Server/Oracle or can be a NoSQL DB like MongoDB as well.
+We can also have additional layers like Caching/Reverse Proxy/Domain layers depending on the application complexity.

+Considering, the heterogeneous nature of the different tiers, each tier will be developed as a microservice and can be deployed using a single Docker Compose file.

+In this article we are going to see a simple 3 tier application having Web/API & Database tiers.